bleudev/qw/README.md

 # qw

-QuickWrite (qw) - Vim-like command like editor with a lot of features written on React.js and Ink.
+QuickWrite (qw) - Vim-like command line editor with a lot of features written on React.js and Ink.

 Key features:
-- FULLY customisation.
-You can customise all!
+- FULL customisation.
+You can customise everything!
 Any used color!
 Any hotkey!
-How in Arch
+Just like in Arch
-- All important without any additionals, but you can install packages or write your own!
+- Everything important without any additionals, but you can install (or write your own) packages!
 Editor, tool for show etc.

 TODO:
 - [ ] Basic editor
-- [ ] Show system (eq. of `cat`, but with syntax highlighing and other things)
+- [ ] File showing system (eq. of `cat`, but with syntax highlighing and other things)
 - [ ] Package system (ex. `qwi py` -> install package with python's syntax highlighting and error checking)

 <!-- ## Install